56 Comments

 See https://www.oliversourbut.net/i/164078462/research-and-taste

-As such, taste accumulates like a stock, on the basis of experimental throughout and sample efficiency (of the individual or the team) at extracting the relevant updates to VOI model.
+As such, taste accumulates like a stock, on the basis of experimental throughput and sample efficiency (of the individual or the team) at extracting the relevant updates to VOI model.
 It 'depreciates' as you go, because the frontier of the known moves, which moves gradually outside the generalising region of the taste heuristic (eventually getting back to naive trial and error), most saliently here with data and model scale, but also in other ways.

 (Besides pure heuristic improvements, if you think faster, you can also *reason* your way to somewhat better experiment design, both by naively pumping your taste heuristics for best-of-k, or by combining and iterating on designs.
 I think this reasoning boost falls off quite sharply, but I'm unsure.
 See https://www.lesswrong.com/posts/qPX22TkjY7jkCavj6/better-than-logarithmic-returns-to-reasoning)